Tim Drake: Collected editions

 Tim Drake's earliest appearances as Robin were reprinted in trade paperback form shortly after their original publication.
 However, the ongoing series Robin was not regularly reprinted in trade paperbacks until the beginning of Bill Willingham's run as a writer with issue #121.
 The entire series was reprinted from that point onwards, as was its successor ongoing series Red Robin.
 All trade paperbacks from this period have since gone out of print.

 Beginning in 2015, DC began publishing new editions of trade paperbacks collecting Robin-centric stories starring Tim Drake.
 These collections began with the story arcs "Rite of Passage" and "Identity Crisis", and continued onward to include the three Robin miniseries and begin collecting the Robin ongoing series.
 Publication of these trade paperbacks stopped after five volumes.

+As of 2024, Robin (vol.4) #23-120 have never been fully republished in trade paperback, though select issues have been republished in other collections that had multi-series crossover arcs (such as Robin (vol.4) #27-30 being collected in the Batman: Contagion trade paperback).

+Beginning in 2024, a new paperback compendium collecting Chuck Dixon and Alan Grant's run as writers, titled Robin: Tim Drake, was released, containing previously collected material alongside stories never before included in a Tim Drake story collection.